F.A.Q.

 What other activities are possible in Santa Maria?

-The island is home to many hiking, VTT and quad trails and offers sumptuous panoramas.
-Walking in Barreira da Faneca, also known as the “Red Desert”, around Pico Alto, the highest peak of the island, contemplating the breathtaking bay of Sao Lourenço or soaking up the energy at the foot of the Maia waterfall are just a few examples of the beautiful walks you can do in Santa Maria.
+The island is home to many hiking (see Ilha a pé website, VTT and quad trails and offers sumptuous panoramas.
+Walking in Barreira da Faneca, also known as the "Red Desert", around Pico Alto, the highest peak of the island, contemplating the breathtaking bay of Sao Lourenço or soaking up the energy at the foot of the Maia waterfall are just a few examples of the beautiful walks you can do in Santa Maria.
 You may end up with a magnificent sunset over Anjos while sipping a glass of white wine in front of your still simmering lapas.

-Santa Maria is also the island of surfing, body boarding, kayak and stand up paddle!
+Santa Maria is also the island of surfing (see Monk Surf website), body boarding, kayak and stand up paddle!
 Ask us and enjoy a relaxing end of the day, on your board, in front of a beautiful bay with preserved nature.
 A real resourcefulness!

 I plan to stay on several islands, what would you recommend ?

 The Azores are a relatively remote destination and devoting more than a week to this off-the-beaten-track trip is well worth it.
-You can easily hop from one island to another with SATA Airlines which provides frequent and comfortable air links between the 9 islands.
+You can easily hop from one island to another with Azores Airlines which provides frequent and comfortable air links between the 9 islands.
 You can also take the ferry but the distances are long and the trips can be rough, except for the trip from Faial to Pico.
-Note the absence of ferry between Sao Miguel and Santa Maria.

 • Beyond 10 days, you can start to imagine a circuit on 3 islands.
-In any case, plan at least 3 to 5 full days on each island because they all have a lot to offer and the weather, not always mild, can give you some surprises.
-For free diving, Santa Maria remains the best island because it is the one with the most relief between 0 and 15 meters deep, open caves, tunnels, arches, many fish and the Mobulas rays at only 30 minutes by boat from the marina.
+In any case, plan at least 4 to 5 full days on each island because they all have a lot to offer and the weather, not always mild, can lead to unpleasant surprises.
+For free diving, Santa Maria remains the best island because it is the one with the most relief between 0 and 15 meters deep, with a great visibility, warmer waters, open caves, arches, many fish and the Mobulas rays at only 30 minutes by boat from the marina.

 Can I swim with the whales in the Azores?